 When Is The Best Time To Volunteer?

-Whilst at this location we are fortunate to be able to view Great White Sharks all year round, there are some slightly preferable months.
+Whilst at this location we are fortunate to be able to view Great White Sharks all year round, however there are some slightly preferable months.

 Weather permitting excursions take place nearly every day but the prime viewing time is definitely when the sharks have a more active feeding pattern which is between April and October.
 The 3 seasons identified are: